hyperledger/besu-docs/docs/Reference/API-Methods.md

 ### debug_metrics

-Returns metrics providing information on the internal operation of Pantheon.
+Returns metrics providing information on the internal operation of Besu.

 The available metrics may change over time.
 The JVM metrics may vary based on the JVM implementation being used.